What is Artshare?

 Our vision is of more creative and collaborative societies

 The idea behind Artshare began with a trip to Fuerteventura (Spain) in 2016.
 A friend of mine and I had been commissioned to write the original music for a short-film and needed some time and space to focus on the project.
 The film had been produced and directed in the Canary Islands so we decided to go there in the hope that soaking up the Canarian atmosphere would spur our creativity (but the mild climate and breathtaking scenery were definitely a plus!).

 Our plan looked great on paper but it had a couple of flaws; we neither had enough funds to book accommodation nor any idea of how long it would take us to write the score (days, weeks?).
 Looking for an artist residency was also out of the question as we weren’t ‘professional’ artists and needed something far more flexible and accessible.

 In the end we were lucky to find Silverio, a Canarian potter who agreed to provide us with food and accommodation in exchange for helping him for a few hours per day (with tasks such as painting, maintenance and looking after animals).
 It was, in hindsight, an improvised artist residency in which we all pooled our resources (skills, time, space…) to get projects done.
 I went on to repeat this experience afterwards in different countries (Mexico, Colombia, Scotland…) but it was always a hit-and-miss process as the scope of most work-exchange platforms is, for better or worse, too broad.

-This led me to found Artshare in early 2021 during my stay at another alternative artist residency in Dumfries and Galloway (Scotland), believing that there should exist an online platform that, amongst other things, caters to artists and enables them to find inspiration, discover new cultures and connect in a more meaningful way with hosts who value and support the arts and culture.
+This led us to found Artshare in early 2021 during a stay at another alternative artist residency in Dumfries and Galloway (Scotland), believing that there should exist an online platform that, amongst other things, caters to artists and enables them to find inspiration, discover new cultures and connect in a more meaningful way with hosts who value and support the arts and culture.